-H4IT comprises a series of 5 segments that will be offered in succession over the next year.
-Each segment will have 4 or 5 sessions, each of about 1.5 hours duration with a half-hour over-run period (total of approximately 33 hours instruction and discussion).
-Although it will be possible to participate in each session separately, we strongly recommend signing up for at least one complete segment or the entire program.
+H4IT is offered totally online.
+It is comprised of a series of 5 segments that will be offered in succession.
+Each segment will have 5 sessions, each of about 1.5 hours duration with a half-hour over-run period (total of approximately 33 hours instruction and discussion).

 Segment 1: Introduction